AKHughes1994/SwJ1727_2023_Outburst/README.md

 2. **X-ray and radio data**: Available in the `SWJ1727_Files` directory.
 3. **Analysis and plotting scripts**: Included in the provided Jupyter notebook(s).

 The notebooks are designed to be self-explanatory.
 However, if anything is unclear, please leave a note or start a discussion.
-The radio data is derived from the LightCurves directory, with the sole difference being [details truncated].
+The radio data is derived from the LightCurves directory.